MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/basic/mlforsegmentation/dl.md

 and ability to handle limited training data make it ideal for various biological imaging tasks.

 ![ImageData](dl_stardist1.png)
-*The images shows nuclei segmentation using Stardist, displayed as image mask and outlines* Images were derived from the Broad Bioimage Benchmark Collection (Caicedo et al., Nature Methods, 2019)]
+*The images shows nuclei segmentation using Stardist, displayed as image mask and outlines.* <br>
+Images were derived from the Broad Bioimage Benchmark Collection (Caicedo et al., Nature Methods, 2019)]

 [Read the paper: Cell Detection with Star-convex Polygons](https://arxiv.org/abs/1806.03535) | [Source code on Github](https://github.com/stardist/stardist)